Taita falcon: Hunting Behaviour and Diet

 The Taita falcon is a small, fast-flying raptor that catches its prey in the air.
-This falcon is active mostly from dawn till mid-morning and then again in the mid- or late afternoon.
+This falcon is active mostly from dawn till mid-morning and then again in the mid to late afternoon.
 It has very small wings relative to its robust build; therefore, this falcon can reach high speeds for hunting.
 However, owing to its build, flapping flight is costly.

 Cliffs are predicted to be a suitable habitat for this species.
 They provide protection of their eggs because of their inaccessibility, Taita falcons can utilize the orographic lift that is associated with cliffs to reduce flight costs, and they provide naturally good vantage points for hunting prey.

 Taita falcons are typically hunting small birds mostly caught in habitats close to the nest, such as red-billed queleas, swifts, hirundines and green-spotted doves.
 These falcons have been observed to use several different hunting methods, such as speculative hunting – quartering from a cliff top – and stooping from high position to directly pursue prey.
 They have even been observed as cooperative hunters in Zimbabwe.